 Robbie Williams' Bodyguard

-According to an e-mail we got from ‘Stefan,’ Robbie Williams’ biography “Feel” mentions that one of his bodyguards (a gentleman named Pompey) jumped from a plane at 10.000 feet and his parachute didn’t open, but he survived, landing in snow.
+According to an e-mail we got from Stefan, Robbie Williams' biography 'Feel' mentions that one of his bodyguards (a gentleman named Pompey) jumped from a plane at 10.000 feet and his parachute didn't open, but he survived, landing in snow.
 He was a British Marine at the time.
 The incident occurred in Oslo, probably 10 to 20 years ago.
 He was in the hospital for 14 months, and came out okay after a number of operations, but ended up a fair amount shorter than before the accident.
 The account even mentions a club for people who survive such incidents (maybe Deadly Velocity or Breakneck Speed).
-I’m trying to contact Pompey, whose real name I believe is Duncan Wilkinson.
+We're trying to contact Pompey, whose real name we believe is Duncan Wilkinson.
 It would be nice to confirm this incident and locate the club.

 Update: We found a copy of "Feel" and have the account from that book but would still like to hear more from Mr. Wilkinson.